-Outside, the burning wood uses oxygen from the air around it and the smoke blows away in the wind.
+Outside, burning wood uses oxygen from surrounding air and the smoke blows away in the wind.

-Because the fire takes the oxygen from the air, it needs a constant supply of fresh air to avoid suffocating us, we call this ventilation.
+Because the fire takes the oxygen from the air, it needs a constant supply of fresh air, we call this ventilation.

-The smoke will poison us unless it is safely removed, we call this flueing.
+The fire's smoke needs to be safely removed, we call this flueing.

 Read more about wood fires

-Wood is a chemical compound made up of roughly 50 ±3% Carbon, 6 ±1% Hydrogen, and 44±3% Oxygen, with a sprinkling of other chemicals which when heated form inorganic ash.
+Wood is a chemical compound made up of roughly 50 ±3% Carbon, 6 ±1% Hydrogen, and 44±3% Oxygen, with a sprinkling of other chemicals which when heated forms inorganic ash.

 To burn wood we heat it and mix it with oxygen then it undergoes dramatic changes.